 Elmhurst is in western Queens.
 Roosevelt Avenue is the neighborhood's northern boundary with Jackson Heights.
 To the east is Corona at Junction Boulevard.
 Woodside is to the west along 74th Street and the LIRR tracks.

-Elmhurst dips south of Queens Boulevard to the Long Island Expressway (and Rego Park, Middle Village, and Maspeth).
+Elmhurst dips south of Queens Boulevard to the Long Island Expressway (and Rego Park, Middle Village, and Maspeth, see photos of Maspeth).
 The area below Queens Boulevard, especially south of the LIRR tracks, is a sleepy area of row houses, multi-family homes.
 The neighborhood used to go further south to Eliot Avenue, but a zip code change added a sliver of "South Elmhurst" to Middle Village.

 Subways and Transportation